-If you don’t feel well, you may wonder if you have COVID-19, the respiratory disease caused by a new kind of coronavirus.
+If you don’t feel well, you may wonder if you have COVID-19, the respiratory disease caused by the new coronavirus.
 Tests can tell whether you have it now.
 Antibody testing can show if you have already had it already.

 Who Should Get Tested?